spencerldixon/boilerplate/README.md

 - Configures ActiveJob for test environment
 - Configures Capybara to use `:rack_test` for most test, and `:selenium_headless` for js tests.
 Config in `spec_helper.rb`
 - More pleasing error messages set up in `en.yml` for Cancancan
+- Disallows OpenAI's GPTBot web crawler in the `robots.txt` file

 ## Tests & Linting